musembijoel/musembijoel/README.md

 ## About Me
 - I'm currently working as an intern at Kenya Medical Supplies Authority
-- I'm interested in Applications and websites development, Artificial intelligence and machine learning.[your interests, e.g., "AI, web development, and data science"].
+- I'm interested in Applications and websites development, Artificial intelligence and machine learning.
 - I'm looking to collaborate on developing solutions to our everyday problems and moving Africa from consumption to production of technological products and services.

 ## Skills I'm Building